recloudstream/csdocs/devs/scraping/starting.md

 icon: rocket
 ---
 Scraping is just downloading a webpage and getting the wanted information from it.
-As a start you can scrape the README.md
+As a start, you can scrape the README.md

-I'll use khttp for the kotlin implementation because of the ease of use, if you want something company-tier I'd recommend OkHttp.
+I'll use khttp for the Kotlin implementation because of the ease of use, if you want something company-tier I'd recommend OkHttp.

 **Update**: I have made an okhttp wrapper **for android apps**, check out [NiceHttp](https://github.com/Blatzar/NiceHttp)